reyna-abhyankar/cognify/docs/source/user_guide/quickstart.rst

 Read more about optimizer configuration :ref:`here <config_search>`.

-4. Run the Cognify CLI
+4. Run the Cognify Command-Line Interface (CLI)
 ----------------------

 The final step is to run Cognify, as simple as ``cognify optimize your-workflow-file``.